google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 What does all this actually mean and what exactly happens?
 Well these are the steps taken for application server authentication:

-1. The application signs some information with it's **private application key**.
+1. The application server signs some JSON information with it's **private application key**.
-1. This signed information is sent to the push service as a header in the POST request.
+1. This signed information is sent to the push service as a header in a POST request.
-1. The push service uses the stored public key it received from `subscribe()` to check that the signed information is signed by the private key relating to the public key. *Remember*: The public key is the `applicationServerKey` passed into the subscribe call.
+1. The push service uses the stored public key it received from `pushManager.subscribe()` to check the received information is signed by the private key relating to the public key. *Remember*: The public key is the `applicationServerKey` passed into the subscribe call.
 1. If the signed information is valid the push service sends the push message to the user.